opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 In the last step of the process, you will be able to choose which kind of project folder will be the default folder for file uploads for this project:

 1. **No specific folder**: By default, each user will start at their own home folder when they upload a file.
 2. **New folder with automatically managed permissions**: This will automatically create a root folder for this project and manage the access permissions for each project member.
-This option will only be available if the administrator has set up the storage with automatic managed folders.
+This option will only be available if the administrator has set up the storage with automatically managed folders.
-3. **Existing folder with manually managed permissions**: Once selected this option, you can designate an existing folder as the root folder for this project using the button **Select folder**.
+3. **Existing folder with manually managed permissions**: Once you selected this option, you can designate an existing folder as the root folder for this project using the button **Select folder**.
 The permissions are however not automatically managed.
 The administrator needs to manually ensure relevant users have access.
 The selected folder can be used by multiple projects.

 ![Select the project folder type](storage-add-project-folder.png)